igolas0/Behavioral-Cloning-Project-Udacity-CarND/README.md

 Below the distribution of 2000 random selected samples by the generator depicted in a binned histogram.
 The x-axis corresponds to the steering angles:

+#### 6. Managing Overfitting

+While I experimented with some dropout layers I did not use them, since overfitting turned not to be a problem.
+While the model used was relatively large, the input images were rather large (80x320 after cropping).
+The data augmentation also kept the model from overfitting.
+Here is a screenshot of the model training over 5 epochs to prove that the model does not overfit:

 ![alt text][image3]

+In the image the training loss is slightly lower than the validation loss (which is normal) and even when training for more epochs the training and validation loss stay on par.

+The model was trained on my awesome Geforce GTX 1070 over 5 epochs.
+The model was tested after every epoch on the simulator checking if the vehicle could stay on the track.

+An adam optimizer was chosen for training and thus the learning rate was not tuned manually (data_augmentation.py line 152).

+![alt text][image4]

 #### 7. Testing the model